 Your feet are especially vulnerable to arthritis, an inflammation of the cartilage and lining of your joints because each foot has 33 joints that can be affected.
 Don’t suffer from arthritis: Let the expert team of doctors at Complete Foot and Ankle help you manage your arthritis pain.
-Dr. Jacob Reinkraut, Dr. Michelle Suh, Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS can help you control inflammation and preserve your range of motion.
+Dr. Jacob Reinkraut, Dr. Michelle Suh, and Danny Gomez, DPM, FACFAS, can help you control inflammation and preserve your range of motion.
 If you live in Ridgewood or Newark, New Jersey, or the surrounding areas, call or use the online booking agent for an appointment.

 Arthritis is inflammation and swelling of the cartilage and lining of your joints, generally accompanied by an increase in the fluid in the joints.
 Arthritis afflicts nearly 40 million Americans and can be a disabling and occasionally crippling disease.